RasaHQ/rasa/docs/pipeline.rst

           # ``digit``
           features: [["low", "title"], ["bias", "suffix3"], ["upper", "pos", "pos2"]]

-          # The flag determines whether to use BILUO tagging or not.
-BILUO
+          # The flag determines whether to use BILOU tagging or not.
+BILOU
           # tagging is more rigorous however
           # requires more examples per entity.
 Rule of thumb: use only
           # if more than 100 examples per entity.
-          BILUO_flag: true
+          BILOU_flag: true

           # This is the value given to sklearn_crfcuite.CRF tagger before training.
           max_iterations: 50